WallieEverest/tt05/README.md

 ## Inputs

 - CLK is a 1.789733 MHz clock
-- RSTN is an active-low asynchronous reset
+- RST_N is an active-low asynchronous reset
 - RX

 ## Outputs